the-ora/browser/ROADMAP.md

 ## 🤝 Contributing & Feedback
 - 💬 Join discussions on [Discord](https://discord.gg/9aZWH52Zjm)
-- 💡 Suggest features or discuss roadmap items in [GitHub Discussions](https://github.com/the-ora/browser/discussions)
+- 💡 Suggest features or discuss roadmap items in our discord
 - 📘 See [CONTRIBUTING.md](./CONTRIBUTING.md) for setup instructions

 ---